Frequently Asked Questions about Japan

-In the more rural areas of Japan, public transport can be a bit slow or infrequent, so it is recommended to have a car.
-In the big cities a car is not necessary and could even be more of a liability.
-Petrol is very expensive in Japan and there are many pricey toll roads, which means that using public transport is usually preferable.
-Add to this the cost of car maintenance (roadworthiness tests, licence fees etc.) and it becomes very expensive, despite the fact that the car might have had a cheap purchasing price when compared to international standards.
+In the more rural areas of Japan, public transport can be a bit slow or infrequent, so it's recommended to have a car.
+In the big cities, a car isn't necessary and could even be more of a liability.
+Petrol is very expensive in Japan and there are many pricey toll roads.
+This means using public transport is usually preferable.
+Add to this the cost of car maintenance (roadworthiness tests, licence fees etc.) and it becomes very expensive, even though the car might have had a cheap purchasing price when compared to international standards.

 Is it worth learning Japanese?

 Definitely, especially for the mutual respect this creates between expats and locals.
 There are many language schools in Japan with varying approaches, as well as some very useful phrasebooks and textbooks.
-There is a standardised testing system (Japanese Language Proficiency Test), which most students aspire to and which is a very good indication of one's level.
-In Tokyo, it is very easy to get by without ever speaking Japanese, but as soon as one travels a bit further afield, you will need at least a few basic phrases.
+There's a standardised testing system (Japanese Language Proficiency Test), which most students aspire to and which is a very good indication of one's level.
+In Tokyo, it's very easy to get by without ever speaking Japanese, but as soon as one travels a bit further afield, they will need at least a few basic phrases.

 How does one get around Japan?

-Trains, ranging from the Shinkansen (bullet train) to the underground, seem to be the most popular and quickest means of transport in Japan, although the bus system is also very reliable, comfortable and often cheaper.
+Trains, ranging from the shinkansen (bullet train) to the underground, are the most popular and quickest means of transport in Japan.
+The bus system is also very reliable, comfortable and often cheaper.
 There are some great deals on airfares during holiday periods, although trains are usually cheaper.
-Foreign visitors (although not residents) qualify for the JR pass, which allows unlimited travel on the Japanese Railway system for a fixed period and is well worth the investment.
+The JR pass, which allows unlimited travel on the Japanese railway system for a fixed period, is a good investment for expats.

 Do expats pay taxes in Japan?